EliaTogni/Univault/Classes/Simulation.md

 q1, q2 = generate_gaussian_copula(invExp, invUnif, 0.7)
 ```

-The _generate_gaussian_copula_ function firstly generate two values, $y1$ and $y2$, from a multivariate (technically a bivariate) normal distribution in which the two cordinates have correlation $\rho$.
-Then the algorithm moves from the values to the probabilities and uses these probabilities as they were the outputs of a random generator.
+The first block of code of the _generate_gaussian_copula_ function generates two values, $y1$ and $y2$, from a multivariate (technically a bivariate) normal distribution in which the two cordinates have correlation $\rho$.
+Then the algorithm moves from the values to the probabilities mapping the values to a uniform distribution and uses these probabilities as they were the outputs of a random generator.

 Let's define the multivariate normal.
-If we look at $X_1$ and $X_2$ independently, they look like bell shaped distribution.
+If we look at $X_1$ and $X_2$ independently, they will look like bell shaped distribution.

 ![[MultivariateNormal.png]]